Health and Safety Rights

 Right to Know about the dangers of our jobs and how we are protected

-Right to Be Free from Reprisal (disciplined or fired) for using our Health and Safety rights
+Right to Be Free from Reprisal (disciplined) for using our health and safety rights

 Exposure to workplace hazards is preventable, and it is our employer’s responsibility to ensure a safe and healthy workplace.